 Credit Balance Refunds

-If a student has a credit balance on their account and wants excess funds sent to them, they should apply for the Sallie Mae Debit Card and then a refund will be processed within 14 days automatically.
-The proceeds will be put on the card.
+If a student has a credit balance on their account and wants excess funds sent to them, they should complete the information on the Business office website about refund procedure to let us know how the student wants the funds disbursed to them.
+Refund will be processed within 14 days automatically.
 Contact the Business office for details.
+740-826-8118.

 All loan borrowers at Muskingum